logicly-au/docs.iar-dst.online/docs/child/domains/child-domain-3.rst

 **3 = Severe impact**

    a.
-Significant difficulties with functioning, resulting in disruption to many areas of the child’s life most of the time (e.g., limited participation in educational or recreational activities, deterioration in or some withdrawal from relationships with friends and peers), but the child can function independently with adequate treatment, appropriate accommodations and supports e.g., in educational settings and family, and community support.
+Significant difficulties with functioning, resulting in disruption to many areas of the child’s life most of the time (e.g., limited participation in educational or recreational activities, deterioration in or some withdrawal from relationships with friends and peers), but the child can function independently with adequate treatment, family, and community support.

    b.
 Mental health issues frequently contribute to difficulties with basic activities of daily living (e.g., eating, mobility, bathing, getting dressed, and toileting) or instrumental activities of daily living (e.g., preparing food, tidying up, completing tasks) on a consistent basis but without threat to health.